JitenShahani/ApiVersioningDemo-.NET-9/README.md

 });
 ```

+> Ensure the favicon URL remains accessible.
+Replace with a local asset if needed.

 🧩 Scalar renders versioned documentation automatically, using the keys registered in the pipeline.
 It groups endpoints per version and displays embedded metadata such as titles, descriptions, and deprecation tags.
 No visual customization is required.
 The UI adapts to document content and reflects it cleanly.
 Scalar’s minimalist layout offers immediate access to endpoints, tags, request details, and response models, ideal for clean client-side exploration.

 #### 🔎 Versioned Endpoint Samples